santospage/santospage.github.io/about.md

 - **BRITVIC EBBA** - System Analyst (2018 - 2019)

-  - I worked in the analysis and development of customizations for the Protheus system using the ADVPL language: Entry Points, Functionalities, Facilitators, TMSPrinter Reports, TReport, SetPrint and Excel, Screens, ExecAuto, and WorkFlow.
+  - I worked in the analysis and development of customizations for the Protheus system using the ADVPL language: Entry Points, Functionalities, Facilitators, TMSPrinter Reports, TReport, SetPrint, Excel, Screens, ExecAuto, and WorkFlow.

   - Provided user support (inquiries and corrections), maintained the data dictionary, and performed load balancing.
 Supported modules included: Purchasing, Management Accounting, Inventory/Costing, Billing, Finance, and Human Resources Management.